 And yet, here is a director ferociously in love with the classics, and not just any; the often-ignored--in cinema, at least--20th century classics.
 D.H.
 Lawrence, whose work I violently detest on the printed page(perhaps he's just too dated; his Victorian sense of what is naughty I find laughably prudish), turned to gold the twice Russell's adapted him--WOMEN IN LOVE and THE RAINBOW.
 He fell most magnificently on his face in tributes to his favorite classical composers(including the what-the-hell-was-that?
 LISZTOMANIA and the incredibly vulgar MAHLER)--you can't deny they were works of love.
 And then there's the time he did Aldous Huxley's non-fiction bit of historical journalism, THE DEVILS OF LOUDON, as a film.
 And this time, he was wholly in his element as he would not be again till the wholly different ALTERED STATES, which with this stand as his wildest and most artistically successful films.

 See it.
 That's all, Just see it.
-Originally at Hollywood Bitchslap-09/21/99 I had the video up for a while when it was on YouTube, but alas it is now gone.
-You'll have to just buy a copy.
-The Angel bootleg is what I have, it's uncut, and the quality is not bad.
-Compared especially of course to the nothing otherwise.
-Update: also, there was a play by John Whiting which the film is partly an adaptation of--and an opera by Krzysztof Penderecki of said play which I am certain was a big inspiration for Russell--he almost certainly was aware of it; at the time it was recent and Russell was a huge fan of modern classical music.
+Originally at Hollywood Bitchslap-09/21/99 Update: And now you can see it at Filmstruck!
+No legit DVD yet, though there is the Angel bootleg I have that you may be able to track down.
+Also, there was a play by John Whiting which the film is partly an adaptation of--and an opera by Krzysztof Penderecki of said play which I am certain was a big inspiration for Russell--he almost certainly was aware of it; at the time it was recent and Russell was a huge fan of modern classical music.
 A lot of the music in the film is very reminiscent of it.
 And the opera is nearly the same length as the film.
-It's very rare, and had been here embedded from Youtube as well, but it's gone now.
-I suggest hunting it down to add to your experience.
+It's very rare, and here it is.